rvi/craftar-example-ios/README.md

   [_sdk setDefaultCollectionToken: PLACE_YOUR_CRS_TOKEN_HERE];
   ```

-This should be enough to compile the project and start [recognising things](http://catchoom.com/documentation/what-kind-of-objects-do-we-recognize/).
+This is enough to compile the project and start [recognising things](http://catchoom.com/documentation/what-kind-of-objects-do-we-recognize/).

 Example App
 -----------
 This project shows two examples of how to use the Catchoom SDK to recognise images and objects from the device camera:

-* **Single shot**: take a picture from the camera and send it to the CRS to obtain a response with the recognised object.
+* **Single shot**: takes a picture from the camera and sends it to the CRS to obtain a response with the recognised object.
-* **Finder mode** or continuous search: Take video frames from the camera periodically and send them to the CRS, when a match is found, the result is displayed and the scan is stopped.
+* **Finder mode** or continuous search: Takes video frames from the camera periodically and sends them to the CRS.
+When a match is found, the result is displayed and the scanning stopps.

-Just by adding a few lines in your application, you can enable it to show a camera preview and search by taking a picture or capturing video frames from the camera.
+Just by adding a few lines in your application, you can show a camera preview and search by taking a picture or capturing video frames from the camera.

 In this case we show the example for the **Single shot** mode.

 First you have to initialise the SDK and retrieve the **CloudRecognition** instance: